Total Primary Energy Supply (TPES) in Belarus was 27,09 Mtoe in 2019.

-Electricity generation totalled around 35 TWh in 2016 and is fuelled mainly by natural gas.
-Natural gas represents about 98% of total fuel use with the remainder coming from oil (1,1%), biofuels and waste (0,4%), hydro (0,3%) and peat (0,1%).
-Over ten years to 2016, natural gas consumption in electricity generation has increased by around 15%, with its share in total generation up to 95%.
+Electricity generation totalled around 35 TWh in 2019 and is fuelled mainly by natural gas.
+Natural gas represents about 62% of total fuel use with the remainder coming from oil, biofuels and waste (0,4%), hydro (0,3%) and peat (0,1%).

 In 2010 Gazprom modernized the Minsk-Vilnius-Kaunas-Kaliningrad pipeline to Lithuania and increased its capacity from 1,4 to 2,5 billion cubic meters per year.
 Total length of natural gas distribution network now constitutes about 49,5 thousand km.